Shaunuss/Lowboi-Mk4/README.md

 K1 steel drive gear hob with DLC coating is sourced from AliExpress, originally intended as an upgrade part for the Creality K1 extruder.
 Gear and bearing quality may vary depending on vendor, so I recommend the use of high quality NSK bearings including replacing the stock bearing that comes with the gear.

-Worm is a high quality steel worm from KHK which can come in one or two start configuration.
+Worm is a high quality steel worm from KHK which can come in one or two start configuration, cut down to 12mm long.
 You are looking at the two start version of the Lowboi Mk4 with a 15:1 drive ratio.
 I have also made an extruder body for the one start version for 30:1 drive ratio.

 It is recommended to use grease containing molybdenum disulphide for lubricating the worm and gear, for it's increased anti wear properties.